 If you are just getting into backpacking, this would be a great shakedown hike.
 The grades are gentle, and the inclines you do face are limited.
 It does not have some of the best highlights of other hikes I have done, but Rock Run was really cool, and something not often seen in the green tunnel of the Appalachian Mountains.

-Thank you again for reading. if you have any suggestions, comments, or questions, I would love to hear from you.
-Please reach out.
+Thank you again for reading.
+If you have any suggestions, comments, or questions, please reach out.
+You can also check out my other adventures here.

 Keep on trekking!!!